minetest-mirrors/mobs_monster/readme.md

 - These huge monsters roam the land in cold, hot and temperate areas and don't like players wandering around their domain.

+Fire Spirit

+- Fire Spirits will not tolerate players roaming around their domain and will fiercely attack until their dying puff of smoke.
+Will drop it's spirit and some fire dust when using ethereal.

 Lucky Blocks: 11